Jonnu Smith: 2019 season

-Smith returned from his injury in time for the Titans' season opener against the Cleveland Browns.
-He recorded one reception for seven yards and a 10-yard rush in the 43–13 road victory.
-During Week 5 against the Buffalo Bills, Smith caught a 57-yard reception as the Titans lost 14–7.
-Two weeks later against the Los Angeles Chargers, he caught three passes for 64 yards as the Titans won 23–20.
+Smith returned from injury in time for the Titans' season opener against the Cleveland Browns.
+He recorded a seven-yard reception and a 10-yard rush during the 43–13 road victory.
+During a Week 5 14–7 loss to the Buffalo Bills, Smith caught a 57-yard reception.
+Two weeks later against the Los Angeles Chargers, he had three receptions for 64 yards as the Titans won 23–20.
 In the next game against the Tampa Bay Buccaneers, he caught six passes for 78 yards and his first touchdown of the season from Ryan Tannehill.
-During Week 14 against the Oakland Raiders, Smith caught three passes for 29 yards and a touchdown in the 42-21 road victory.
-In the next game against the Houston Texans, he caught five passes for 60 yards and had a 57-yard rush in the 24–21 loss.
-Smith continued his momentum the next game against the New Orleans Saints, catching three passes for 63 yards and a touchdown as the Titans lost 38–28.

-Smith finished the 2019 season setting career-highs in receptions with 35 and receiving yards with 439 along with tying a career-high in touchdowns with three.
-He also rushed four times for 78 yards.
+During Week 14 against the Raiders, Smith recorded three receptions for 29 yards and a touchdown in the 42–21 road victory.
+In the next game against the Texans, he had five receptions for 60 yards and had a 57-yard rush in the 24–21 loss.
+Smith continued his momentum the following week against the Saints, catching three passes for 63 yards and a touchdown as the Titans lost 38–28.Smith finished the 2019 season setting career-highs in receptions with 35 and receiving yards with 439 along with tying a career-high in touchdowns with three while also rushing four times for 78 yards in 16 games and 14 starts.
 The Titans finished second in the AFC South with a 9–7 record and made the playoffs as a Wild Card team.
-In the Divisional Round against the Baltimore Ravens, Smith caught a one-handed touchdown during the first quarter of the 28-12 road victory.
+In the Divisional Round against the Ravens, Smith caught a one-handed touchdown during the first quarter of the 28–12 road victory.